Disguised Copyright Infringement of Latent Diffusion Models: Acknowledgements

-We gratefully acknowledge funding support from NSERC, the Canada CIFAR AI Chairs program, and an unrestricted gift from Google.
-Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute. [segment=0,title={References}]
+We thank the reviewers for the critical comments that have largely improved the presentation and precision of this paper.
+We gratefully acknowledge funding support from NSERC and the Canada CIFAR AI Chairs program.
+YY is also supported by the Ontario early researcher program.
+Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute.